hyperspy/hyperspy/doc/user_guide/install.rst

     $ cd hyperspy
     $ pip install -e ./

-In any case, you must be sure to have all the dependencies installed, see :ref:`install-dependencies`.
+All required dependencies are automatically installed by pip.
+However, for extra functonality you may need to install some extra dependencies, see :ref:`install-dependencies`.
 Note the pip installer requires root to install, so for Ubuntu: